 Refund Policy

 CGI strives to provide a fair and equitable refund policy in compliance with the state.
-All money due to a student for a cancellation request will be due thirty (30) calendar days after the request is submitted, regardless of materials being turned into CGI.
+All money due to a student for a cancellation request will be returned thirty (30) calendar days after the request is submitted.

 Denied Admission Refund Policy

-An applicant who has submitted all required admissions materials but was denied by CGI for Behavioral Health Studies will not be refunded the Application Fee.
+An applicant who has submitted all required admissions materials but was denied by CGI will not be refunded the Application Fee.

 Five-Day Enrollment Cancellation Period

-A student who provides notice of cancellation within five (5) business days of signing an Enrollment Agreement is entitled to a refund of all monies paid.
-Notice of cancellation may be conveyed to any CGI staff member in any manner available to the student.
-Cummings Graduate Institute prefers to receive Enrollment Cancellations via email.
-Other options may include – Mail: Cummings Graduate Institute 2111 East Baseline Road, Suite E1, Tempe, AZ 85283; Email: info@cgi.edu; Phone: 480-285-1761; or Fax: 480-999-5641.
+A student who provides notice of cancellation within five (5) calendar days of signing a Program Enrollment Agreement is entitled to a refund of all monies paid.
+Notice of cancellation may be conveyed to any CGI staff member in any manner available to the student, but it is preferred to be communicated via email at enrollment@cgi.edu.
+(Mail: CGI, Attn: Enrollment Department, 2111 East Baseline Road, Suite E1, Tempe, AZ 85283; Email: enrollment@cgi.edu; Phone: 480-285-1761).

 The effective date of cancellation will be determined by the date in which the student first reached out (i.e. via phone, fax, email, or by postmark indicated on request letter through the mail).
 Any monies paid to CGI, including the Application Fee, will be refunded.
 The refund will be distributed to the student within thirty (30) calendar days of notification.